DanielOfodile/E-commerce_website/README.md

 process.

 ## Requirements
-To run this program, you will need the `requirement.txt` file list installed on your system.
+To run this program, you will need the `requirements.txt` file list installed on your system.

 ## Setup
 To set up the project on your local machine, follow these steps: